fabricjs/fabric.js/README.md

 import { fabric } from "fabric";
 ```

-NOTE: es6 imports won't work in browser or wth bundlers which expect es6 module like vite.
+NOTE: es6 imports won't work in browser or with bundlers which expect es6 module like vite.
 Use commonjs syntax instead.

 See [the example section](#examples-of-use) for usage examples.